 - Ethnicity, race, nationality, migration, displacement, and refugeehood

-- Disabilities (physical, sensory, cognitive, neurological, or mental), and health (including chronic illness)
+- Disabilities (physical, sensory, intellectual, cognitive, neurological, or mental), and health (including chronic illness)